-Western North Carolina's mountains contain some of the best mountain biking to be found--anywhere.
-Gravel roads that wind along lazy streams through forested valleys, or trails that climb up steep mountainsides; trails that cross 5,000 foot mountain peaks or singletrack that traverses long, narrow ridgelines--all can be found within the boundaries of the Old North State.
+Western North Carolina's mountains contain some of the best mountain biking to be found anywhere.
+Gravel roads that wind along lazy streams through forested valleys, or trails that climb up steep mountainsides; trails that cross 5,000 foot mountain peaks or singletrack that traverses long, narrow ridgelines: all are here within the boundaries of the Old North State.
 Whatever you're looking for, be it a gentle cruise to a beautiful picnic spot, or a rugged descent on technical singletrack, you've chosen a great place to experience it all.

 Any place names shown in red in this article can be found on the Western North Carolina Area Map.
 Links within the article will take you to various places within this site, for more detailed information.